RobTillaart/moduloMap/README.md

 After one rotation numbers start over again.

 E.g. map all the real numbers to the interval \[7; 13>.
-That is module 6, with numbers 7..13 do not change as they are already in the range.
+That is modulo 6, with numbers 7..13 do not change as they are already in the range.
 Thus 6 is mapped on 12, 5 on 11, 4 on 10, ..
 1 on 7, 0 on 12 -1 on 11 etc.
 Similar the numbers in between e.g 5.5 is mapped on 11.5